Richard H. Smith

-Richard H. Smith (born March 9, 1945) is an American politician.
-He is a Republican representing District 134 in the Georgia House of Representatives.
+Richard Herbert Smith (March 9, 1945 – January 30, 2024) was an American politician.
+A Republican, he served in the Georgia House of Representatives from 2005 until his death in 2024.

+Personal life

+Prior to public office, Smith served in the University of Florida Cooperative Extension Service from 1970 to 1978, and in the University of Georgia Cooperative Extension Service from 1978 to 1999.
+While serving at UGA as extension director, he also served as an adjunct professor at UGA from 1990 to 1999.

 Political career

-Smith was a City Counselor in Columbus, Georgia from 1997 to 2002.
+Smith served as Interim City Manager of Columbus, Georgia from 1989 to 1990.
+Smith was a City Councilmember in Columbus, Georgia, from 1997 to 2002.

 Smith was elected to represent the 134th district in the Georgia House of Representatives in 2004.
-He has been re-elected without opposition since then, but in 2020 will face Democrat Carl Sprayberry in the general election.
+He was re-elected without opposition until 2020, when he faced Democrat Carl Sprayberry in the general election.
+Smith's districts largely fell within northern Columbus-Muscogee County.

-Smith currently sits on the following committees:
+Smith sat on the following committees: